 Partnership to tackle homelessness

-The partnership will support the delivery of much needed temporary accommodation, until the conversion of the Council House has been completed, and for as long as the need remains, in order to significantly reduce, or eradicate the necessity for households to be placed into Bed and Breakfast type accommodation, which we all agree is not appropriate.
+The partnership will continue to support the delivery of much needed temporary accommodation, until the conversion of the Council House has been completed, and for as long as the need remains, in order to significantly reduce, or eradicate the necessity for households to be placed into Bed and Breakfast type accommodation, which we all agree is not appropriate.

 “I am very pleased that we are working with Cornerstone who have an ethos that matches our own, in respect of a desire to provide decent homes for the most vulnerable people in our communities”.